-India is the only country in the world where all coffees are grown under a ‘well-defined two-tier shade canopy of evergreen leguminous trees'.
-India's coffee growing regions are one of the 25 biodiversity hotspots in the world and have no parallel anywhere in the world.
+India is the only country in the world where all coffees are grown under a 'well-defined two-tier shade canopy of evergreen leguminous trees.'
+India's coffee-growing regions are one of the 25 biodiversity hotspots in the world and have no parallel anywhere in the world.

-India is today home to 13 unique coffee varieties sourced from 13 distinct coffee growing regions – most of them in the southern part of the country.
+India is today home to 13 unique coffee varieties sourced from 13 distinct coffee-growing regions – most of them in the southern part of the country.
 Indian coffees are well suited for cappuccinos and espressos alike.

-Types of Indian Coffee
+Types of Coffee in India

 Being the sixth-largest producer of coffee in the world, approximately 409,600 hectares are under coffee cultivation in India.
 The country produces both the Arabica as well as the Robusta varieties of coffee.